thomluther/ha-anker-solix/INFO.md

   ![Smart Meter Device][smart-meter-device-img]

+> [!NOTE]
-**Note:** When using a shared system account for the integration, device detail information is limited and changes are not permitted.
+> When using a shared system account for the integration, device detail information is limited and changes are not permitted.
 Therefore shared system account users may get presented no changeable and only a subset of entities by the integration.

 ## Anker account limitation and usage recommendations